Compliance

 Read the NIST AI RMF 1.0 page →

-High-risk AI requires documented explainability.
+Regulation (EU) 2024/1689 sets record-keeping (Art 12) and transparency (Art 13) obligations for high-risk AI.
 The substrate produces the attributable, interrogable record of what each agent did, retained inside your boundary.

 Read the EU AI Act page →